-At Partners Physiotherapy Service, we employ multiple techniques.
-The following provides an overview (though it is by no means exclusive) to outline just some of the techniques you can expect from our Physiotherapists.
+At Partners Physiotherapy Service, we employ multiple treatment techniques.
+The following provides an overview (though it is by no means exclusive) to outline just some of the techniques you can expect from our Physiotherapists, in addition to exercise prescription!

 Our Physiotherapists continue to evolve their practice through continued education.
 Many of these techniques are considered manual therapy procedures which include soft tissue mobilization, manual traction and joint mobilization.
 Over the years we have been very supportive of continuing education which gives our physiotherapists the opportunity to incorporate such techniques as the McKenzie Method and the Mulligan Concept.